omainegra/ActionFPS/README.md

 * __PHP__ for the server-side frontend: speedy development for dynamic websites.

 ## DevOps
 We have Travis CI.
-We also have Continuous Deployment from master to our servers (via Amazon SQS and GitHub Web Hooks).
+We also have Continuous Deployment from master to our dedicated CentOS 7 server via Amazon SQS and GitHub Web Hooks.
 We are targeting a monolothic deployment with highly modular code.
 We use SBT for building everything.
 It is the superior tool of choice.

 # Compiling